needle-mirror/com.unity.xr.arfoundation/Documentation~/features/occlusion/platform-support.md

 | **Human Segmentation Depth Image** | | Yes | | | |
 | **Human Segmentation Stencil Image** | | Yes | | | |

+> [!NOTE]
+> Depth images have additional hardware and software requirements on ARCore and ARKit.
+Refer to ARKit Occlusion [Requirements](xref:arkit-occlusion#requirements) and ARCore Occlusion [Requirements](xref:arcore-occlusion#requirements) for more information.

 <a id="check-feature-support"></a>

 ### Check for optional feature support